slamii/slamii.github.io/_posts/2019-03-23-Window-functions.md

 2       2019-02-20  40        2
 3       2019-03-23  33        3
 ```

-The OVER clause defines a window for the function *with respect to* each row in the result set of the query.
-In this case, the rank of a given row is computed as one more than the number of rows in the relevant set that have a greater ordering value than the current row, and the relevant set is the set of all the entries (as the OVER clause does not restrict it in any way).
+In the example above `RANK()` is the window function operating on windows defined by the `OVER` clause *with respect to* each row in the result set of the query.
+For each row in this result set an independent window is created and given to the `RANK()` function.
+The rank of a given row is computed as one more than the number of rows the given window that have a greater ordering value than the current row.
+In this case each window is the set of all the entries, because the OVER clause does not restrict it in any way.

 ### Elements